omtorano/Exports-Metatranscriptomics/README.md

 	- using a docker or singularity image (https://github.com/trinityrnaseq/trinityrnaseq/wiki/Trinity-in-Docker#trinity_singularity), this should be easy but trinity does not currently support the use of the gridrunner tool (see below) on singularity
 	- downloading and compiling the newest version of trinity onto longleaf.
 I did not spend a lot of time on this but it is not that easy and I did not get it to work.
 When trinity is added using 'module load' additional packages are automatically added and the user environment (view by typing 'env' into command line) is automatically modified so all the libraries etc. have the right paths.
 This would need to be altered manually if trinity is run from a manually compiled version.

 Module loading trinity will automatically load bowtie/1.2.3, bowtie2/2.4.1, jellyfish/2.2.10, trinity/2.8.6, perl/5.18.2, samtools/1.12, and salmon/0.9.1.
 Longleaf auto loading other necessary packages is a common thing and good to know about for a few reasons.
 1) It does not always auto load the correct versions of these software tools.
 When I first started using trinity an old version of samtools was autoloaded, I emailed ITS about this and they fixed it so the correct version loaded.
 2) If you are using multiple tools there may be conflicting versions of auto loaded software, this is common with python and perl.
+An additional to the array flag is '%3', this will submit 3 jobs at once instead of submitting all 21.
+This is important because no directory, including scratch, has enough space to hold the intermediate files of more than ~6 trinity runs at once.
+I am going 3 here to be safe, if you reach your scratch space & file limit all jobs will fail.
 ```
 #!/bin/bash
 #SBATCH -N 1